nsqlite/nsqlite/CONTRIBUTING.md

 ### 3. Code Formatting

-- Run `gofmt` before committing your code to ensure consistent formatting.
+- Run `task fmt` to format the code before committing.
 - Keep functions and files small and focused on a single responsibility.
 - Write clean, self-explanatory code to minimize the need for comments.